smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 - SCONE signal MUST be extensible to networks beyond 4G/5G network.

 - discussion on how the applications/receivers can adapt to the rate signals.
+- A question was raised RE one or more network elements in a path may send advised bit-rate.
+Towards that point.
+A typical mobile network deployment, there is only one UPF (PGW) which would send an advised bit-rate.
+If additional UPF/PGW are deployed, they may have specific function but will not be configured to communicate maximum bit-rate.

 # Detailed view of the User Plane Network Element in Mobile Packet Core